Skip to content

 Logs Not Appearing

-2. Verify the configuration file exists and is valid XML
+2. Verify the configuration file exists on the classpath and is valid XML.

 Missing Username

-1. Ensure Spring Security is on the classpath
+1. Confirm Spring Security is on the classpath.

 Performance Issues

-3. Disable body capture (TeeFilter) if not needed
+3. Disable TeeFilter when body capture is not needed.

 See Also